How to implement custom A/B testing in WordPress?

 - GDPR-compliant testing.

-Have you ever done any A/B Testing yourself?
-Do you have any thoughts or ideas on how we could further develop A/B Testing?
+Have you ever done any A/B testing yourself?
+Do you have any thoughts or ideas on how we could further develop A/B testing in WordPress?
 Share this article and do not hesitate to reach out!